 - 86% are mostly searching for products by category name;

-- Pre-purchase research is made 56% of the time online, on store’s website or app;
+- Pre-purchase research is made 56% of the time online, on the store’s website or app;

-The Romanian eCommerce store offers a large range of top-brand household appliances from washers and fridges to ovens and microwaves.
+Ideall.ro, a Romanian eCommerce store, offers a large variety of top-brand household appliances from washers and fridges to ovens and microwaves.
 It is also a customer-centric brand that comes with full-stack customer service.

-In Romania, the main criterion that shoppers consider when buying products are: price, brand trust (based on experience, feedback), and product range.
+In Romania, the main criteria that shoppers consider when buying products are price, brand trust (based on experience, feedback), and product range.

 Around 25% of potential consumers first “showroom” products of interest to receive more information about the products.